ImAGEin Application & Registration

 Participation costs:

-Participation costs will cover local tuition fees, student insurance and joint education activities.
+Participation costs cover local tuition fees, student insurance and joint educational activities.